iankurgarg/CSC591-FSS-Fall-2017/HW2/Readme.md

 `python src/Table.py <file_path>`

-The file path can be changed as required.
+The file path can be changed as required. <br />
-The source File Table.py requires code from HW1.
-It has been added in the path (using sys.path).
+The source file Table.py requires code from HW1.
+It has been added in the path (using sys.path). <br />
-To ensure that it always runs, please run it from this (/HW2/) directory (using the same command above)
+To ensure that it always runs, please run it from this (/HW2/) directory (using the same command above)<br />

+## References

 More details about the instructions can be found at [Homeworks](https://txt.github.io/fss17/homeworks)